rfjames/autodistill/docs/target_models/rfdetr.md

 # What is RF-DETR?

-This repository contains the code supporting the RF-DETR target model for use with [Autodistill](https://github.com/autodistill/autodistill).

 [RF-DETR](https://github.com/roboflow/rf-detr) is a real-time, transformer-based object detection and segmentation model developed by Roboflow and released under the Apache 2.0 license.
+The model architecture is discussed in the "[RF-DETR: Neural Architecture Search for Real-Time Detection Transformers](https://arxiv.org/abs/2511.09554)" paper.

 RF-DETR-N outperforms YOLO11-N by 10 mAP points on the Microsoft COCO benchmark while running faster at inference.
 On RF100-VL, RF-DETR achieves state-of-the-art results, with RF-DETR-M beating YOLO11-M by an average of 5 mAP points across aerial datasets including drone, satellite, and radar.